sodadata/soda-core/docs/documentation/filtering.md

     print('Scan has test failures, stop the pipeline')
 ```

-For time partitioned tables, it makes sense to measure and test on both
+> For time partitioned tables it makes sense to run a `soda scan` on both
-the time partitions and on the full table.
+the time partitioned and full table's data.
 To achieve this, we recommend
-that you create 2 separate table dirs for it each having a `scan.yml`.
+you to create 2 separate Scan YAML files for the same table.
-It's a good practice to add `_tp` as the suffix to the table
+It's a good practice to add `_tp` as the suffix of one of your Scan YAML files
-directory to indicate it's a "Time Partitioned" table configuration.
+to indicate that  it's a "Time Partitioned" table configuration.